linux-system-roles/sap-hana-preconfigure/README.md

 Changes
 -------
-The previous version of this role used variable sap_hana_preconfigure_use_tuned_where_possible to switch between either tuned settings or kernel command line settings (where applicable).
+1) Previous versions of this role used variable sap_hana_preconfigure_use_tuned_where_possible to switch between either tuned settings or kernel command line settings (where applicable).
 The current version modifies this behavior:
 - The variable sap_hana_preconfigure_use_tuned_where_possible has been renamed to sap_hana_preconfigure_use_tuned
 - The variable sap_hana_preconfigure_switch_to_tuned_profile_sap_hana has been removed.
 - If sap_hana_preconfigure_use_tuned is set to `yes`, which is also the default, the role will configure the system for using tuned and also switch to tuned profile sap-hana.
   If sap_hana_preconfigure_use_tuned is set to `no`, the role will perform a static configuration, including the modification of the linux command line in grub.
 - The role can use tuned, or configure the kernel command line, or both.

+2) Previous versions of this role used variable sap_hana_preconfigure_selinux_state to set the SELinux state to disabled, which is mentioned in
+SAP notes 2292690 (RHEL 7) and 2777782 (RHEL 8).
+As role sap-preconfigure already allows to specify the desired SELinux state, and as sap-preconfigure is run before sap-hana-preconfigure, there is no need any more to let sap-hana-preconfigure configure the SELinux state.
+Same applies to the assertion of the SELinux state.
+Because of this, variable sap_hana_preconfigure_selinux_state has been removed from this role and tasks 2292690/08-disable-selinux.yml and 2777782/01-assert-selinux.yml have been commented out.

 Role Variables
 --------------